awslabs/aws-well-architected-labs/content/Cost/200_Labs/200_Cloud_Intelligence/Cost & Usage Report Dashboards/Dashboards/Code/0_view0.md

 {{% /expand%}}

-### Option 3: Leverage your existing AWS Organizations account mapping
-This option allows your to bring in your AWS Organizations data including OU grouping

 - {{%expand "Click here - to one-time update account map from AWS Organizations data data with cid-cmd tool" %}}

 		cid-cmd map --account-map-source organization

 {{% /expand%}}

+### Option 3: Leverage your existing AWS Organizations account mapping
+This option allows your to bring in your AWS Organizations data including OU grouping

-- {{%expand "Click here - to create using your AWS Organization Data" %}}
+- {{%expand "Click here - to set up auto-update of Account Names using your AWS Organization Data (recommended)" %}}

 #### Option3-A: Complete Level 300: Optimization Data Collection Lab (recommended)